wondernnw/visual-portfolio-rag/README.md

 # Visual RAG Pipeline

-A **Visual Retrieval-Augmented Generation (RAG)** system for evaluating German student portfolios in teacher education.
+A **Visual Retrieval-Augmented Generation (RAG)** system for multimodal document understanding.
+Unlike traditional text-based RAG, this system processes documents as **images**, preserving visual elements that text extraction often loses.

+## Why Visual RAG?

+Traditional OCR-based RAG struggles with:
+- Complex table structures
+- Charts and diagrams
+- Multi-column layouts
+- Handwritten annotations
+- Embedded images

+This pipeline treats each PDF page as an image, enabling the model to **see** and **reason** over the full visual context.

 ## How It Works